kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 ## Conclusions
-1. The gcc -fzero-call-used-regs is most commonly used with used-gpr, it was recently added to the Linux Kernel.
+1. The gcc `-fzero-call-used-regs` is most commonly used with the feature option `used-gpr`, it was recently added  as a non default configura option to the Linux Kernel.
 2. The option will identify volatile registers that has been touched by a function and zero them prior to return.
 3. Adding the option introduce new JOP gadgets by 13% and reduce the ROP gadgets by 36% in the Linux kernel.
 4. Commonly used ROP chain generators fail to produce chains automatically when the feature is enabled.
 5. Circumventions to the method exist using misaligned offsets that still produce usable gadgets.
+6. The gadgets addressed are registry altering gadgets.

 ## Acknowledgements
 I want to thank: